KSAHKOMIITAPIIKS (EARTH BEINGS)

 Star Crop Eared Wolf is a Niitsiitapi multidisciplinary artist and member of the Kainai Nation.
 Crop Eared Wolf graduated from The University of Lethbridge with a Bachelor of Fine Arts in Native Art and Museum Studies.
 Her past and current media include painting, sculpture, photography, video and beading.
 She uses her art practices to explore themes centered around Land, culture, social and political issues impacting Indigenous peoples.

-Star will be mentored by Adrian Stimson, a member of Siksika (Blackfoot) Nation.
+Star was mentored by Adrian Stimson, a member of Siksika (Blackfoot) Nation.
 He has a BFA from the Alberta University for the Arts and an MFA from the University of Saskatchewan and is an interdisciplinary artist who exhibits nationally and internationally.
+Adrian was awarded the Governor General Award for Visual and Media Arts in 2018 and REVEAL Indigenous Arts Award – Hnatyshyn Foundation in 2017.
+He was awarded the Blackfoot Visual Arts Award in 2009, the Alberta Centennial Medal in 2005 and the Queen Elizabeth II Golden Jubilee Medal in 2003.

 About Ksahkomiitapiiks (Earth Beings)